 There is often confusion around this issue.
 It has never been necessary for a doctor to verify death – this task has always been something that can be done by a nurse or other competent person, a phrase which can be interpreted to include other professionals who have been trained to do this.

 In these challenging times, we want to be able to allow staff to work efficiently to the top of their licence.
 We must support them to do so.
-We also want to avoid unnecessary visits to verify death in order to protect clinician capacity to deal with the likely significant patient load in the community.
+We also want to avoid unnecessary visits to verify death, in order to protect clinician capacity in the face of significant workload and workforce pressures

 Verification of the fact of death: